You want smart political talk without the meltdowns?

 And this was in Eli Lake's column from earlier today.

-And that is that, well, the White House counsel became aware that in fact this intelligence existed.
+And that is that, well, the White House counsel became aware that, in fact, this intelligence existed.

-Now, here's, you know, multiple sources now have confirmed to Fox, for example, that national security advisor under Obama, Susan Rice, she personally made the request to unmask out of the surveillance, legitimate surveillance of Russia, China, other countries, any time there was a conversation with anybody on the Trump transition team.
+Now, here's, you know, multiple sources now have confirmed to Fox, for example, that National Security Advisor under Obama, Susan Rice, she personally made the request to unmask out of the surveillance, legitimate surveillance of Russia, China, other countries, anytime there was a conversation with anybody on the Trump transition team.

-And the unmasking of names and and people associated with Donald Trump were then sent to the entire NSC and some at the Department of Justice.
+And the unmasking of names and people associated with Donald Trump were then sent to the entire NSC and some at the Department of Justice.

-And James Clapper saw it, and John Brennan saw it.
+And James Clapper saw it.

-Basically, the people at the top, including the former deputy national security advisor, Ben Rhodes.
+Basically, the people at the top, including the former Deputy National Security Advisor, Ben Rhodes.

 So I want to know what all these people saw.

-And I want to I want to ask, why didn't anybody see a red flag because you're not supposed to unmask or surveil Americans, especially an opposing political party, which is what happened here.
+Because you're not supposed to unmask or surveil Americans, especially an opposing political party, which is what happened here.

-All these names from the Trump campaign were part of incidental, what they call incidental Electronic surveillance, but it ended up also being surveillance of a candidate, the president-elect, and people close to him, people part of his transition team, also including family members, it could have been going on up to a year.
+All these names from the Trump campaign were part of incidental, what they call incidental electronic surveillance, but it ended up also being surveillance of a candidate, the president-elect, and people close to him, people part of his transition team, also including family members.

 Up to a year, it's possible, Fox reports.

-Now, when the names of Americans are incidentally collected through legitimate surveillance, as now explains Devin Nunes' comment that it was a legal surveillance, but it bothered him because the people on the other end, the Americans' identities are supposed to be protected.
+Now, when the names of Americans are incidentally collected through legitimate surveillance, this now explains Devin Nunes' comment that it was illegal surveillance, but it bothered him because the people on the other end, the Americans' identities, are supposed to be protected because you don't have a warrant to surveil an opposing political party.

 Then it raises huge questions about whether or not intelligence gathering, legitimate intelligence gathering, was used as a ruse to really surveil the main target, which was Donald Trump and his transition team.